MicroMouth-Marvels/MicroMouth--Marvels/Readme.mouthwash.md

 # Effects of probiotic mouthwash on the oral microbiome health

 ## Overview
-This file contains an in-depth analysis from the data obtained from experiment carried on a probiotic mouthwash on market.
+This file contains an in-depth analysis from the data obtained from experiment carried on a probiotic mouthwash on market using PH testing, Gum bleeding and Plaque as our experimental protocol.

 ## Purpose
 The analysis aims to determine the effectiveness of the probiotic mouthwash in maintaining the health of the oral microbiome.